jschnab/linux-sysadmin/essential_commands.md

 gzip -r <directory>
 ```

-To pipe the results into another tool, you can use the `-c` flag which will
+To pipe the results into another tool, you can use the `-c` flag that will
 send compressed data to standard output:

 ```